keeema/bobril-samples/articles/02_bobril-bobflux.md

 ```
 The components definition is not the subject of this article, so you can use definitions in the attached source code.

 You can see that a page resolves the current application state by the function getState with defined todoAppCursor.
 It can be done this way because bobflux initiates rendering of the page on every change in the state.
-T
-he textbox and button components use the defined actions in their onChange and onClick callbacks so the user interactions from view initiates the action calls.
+The textbox and button components use the defined actions in their onChange and onClick callbacks so the user interactions from view initiates the action calls.

 And finally in the end of the render function is a mapped array of todos to 'p' tags with todo names.